estelleariane/bellabeat-case/README.md

 - Install the library listed in the requirements.txt
 - Import the librairies
 - Import my cvs files
-- Run the notebook cells to load the data and generate the plots
+- Run the notebook cells to load the data
+- Analyse the data set
+- Generate the plots
 - Review the results